score-framework/py.css/README.rst

 score.css
 =========

-This package allows convenient integration of css and scss_ files into your projects.
+This package allows convenient integration of css files into your projects.

 The `narrative documentation of score.css`__ contains all the information you need to put this module to good use.